What is SharePoint and how can it help your business?

 - Flowcharts – Using programs such as Microsoft Visio, companies can host and display company structure diagrams within SharePoint.
 In larger organisations, this can help inform staff about who to speak with in other departments, offices or companies when they need assistance.

-- Video – The ability to host and share video within SharePoint make it perfect for company updates, particularly if staff are spread across multiple offices.
+- Video – The ability to host video within SharePoint makes it perfect for company updates, particularly if staff are spread across multiple offices.
 A company may choose to store video updates from its CEO on their SharePoint homepage, show any corporate social responsibility projects it may be involved in, or store relevant videos that could be useful for activities such as sales pitches.

 - On device – Most SharePoint setups allow for users to access content from mobile devices, meaning staff can get documents and files on the go from whatever device they have available.

-- External websites – Along with intranets, SharePoint can also be used for extranets accessible from outside an organisation (password protected as necessary).
-This makes SharePoint very useful for purposes such as recruitment, where new employees about to join a company can access on-boarding documents to get them up to speed with company procedures.
+- External websites – Along with intranets, SharePoint can also be used for extranets.
+These are file repositories that are accessible from outside an organisation (password protected as necessary).
+A SharePoint extranet is useful for purposes such as recruitment, where new employees about to join a company can access on-boarding documents before .

 - Appearance – With an inbuilt WYSIWYG editor, businesses can customise SharePoint to display necessary information on pages, such as images carousels, videos or graphs linked to Dynamics 365.
 Organisations can also tailor the appearance of SharePoint to match company brand, which is important should SharePoint be used as an extranet.